captivus/utilities-play_brainfm/README.md

 - Ensure correct virtual desktop names
 - Verify Edge is running with the desired tabs open
 - Check console output for detailed operation logs

+# TODO
+* Package this as a shareable Stream Deck Action (available in v6.8.1)